Conformal invariance of boundary touching loops of FK Ising model: Introduction

 \subsubsection{The exploration tree}

 Figure~\ref{fig: exploration tree} illustrates the construction of the \emph{exploration tree} of a loop configuration.
 The (chordal) exploration tree connects the fixed root vertex to any other boundary point.
-The construction of the branch form the root to a fixed target vertex is the following: \begin{enumerate}\enustyo \item To initialize the process cut open the loop next to the root vertex and start the process on that loop. \item Explore the current loop in clockwise direction until you reach the target point or you arrive to a point at which it is clear that it is impossible to reach the target point along the current loop (meaning that we disconnected ourselves from the target). \item If you reached the target, stop and return the path which is concatenated from the subpaths of the loops that were explored during the process in the order that they were explored. \item If you haven't reach the target, cut open the loop next to your current position and jump to that loop and go to Step~\ref{enui: exploration tree intro ii}. \end{enumerate}
+The construction of the branch form the root to a fixed target vertex is the following: \begin{enumerate}\enustyo \item To initialize the process cut open the loop next to the root vertex and \emph{start the process} at that location on that loop. \item \emph{Explore the current loop in clockwise direction} until the target point is reached or any point at which it is clear that it is impossible to reach the target point along the current loop (meaning that the current location of the exploration is disconnected from the target in the discrete slit domain where the explored part has been removed from the original domain). \item \emph{If the target was reached, then stop and return} (as the result of the algorithm) \emph{the path} concatenated from the subpaths of loops in the order that they were explored. \item \emph{If the target was not reached yet, cut open the loop next to the current location} and jump to that loop and \emph{go to Step~\ref{enui: exploration tree intro ii}}. \end{enumerate}

-The construction depends on the direction which was chosen above to be clockwise.
-We could also use, say, independent coin flips to decide whether to follow each loop in clockwise or counterclockwise direction.
-However we will mostly use the above construction which suits well our purposes.
+The construction depends on the direction of the exploration which was chosen in (2) to be clockwise.
+Instead of a deterministic choice, independent coin flips could be used to decide whether to follow each loop in clockwise or counterclockwise direction.
+This would lead to a different process.
+In this article we will use the above construction which suits well our purposes.
 After all, the main goal is to show convergence of the loop collection, and the above construction agrees well with our observable.